 - Hide addresses with 0 balance

 These are for your records and let you check where the assets were sent.
 However, the private keys can also be used to access your assets from another service or from another Jaxx Liberty app.
-Here is an article on how you can do that inside Jaxx Liberty: How do I transfer assets from a paper wallet/private key?
+Read more about how to transfer assets from a paper wallet/private key to Jaxx Liberty.

 What you shouldn't do: